By Times Staff

-ROCKPORT — Peter Watson, a longtime Cape Ann and North Shore newspaperman and former editor of the Gloucester Daily Times, died this weekend after a lengthy recovery battle following surgery for a brain tumor in 2011.
+---- — Peter Watson of Rockport, a longtime Cape Ann and North Shore newspaperman and former editor of the Gloucester Daily Times, has died after a lengthy recovery battle following surgery for a brain tumor in 2011.

-Watson, who was 73, passed away Saturday morning at the Kaplan Family Hospice House in Danvers, his sons, Jared and Seth, told the Times Sunday night.
+Watson, who was 73, passed away Saturday morning at the Kaplan Family Hospice House in Danvers, his sons, Jared and Seth, told the Times tonight.
 Watson had been able to remain at home until just a few days before he died, they said.

 Watson, who began his career with Ottaway Newspapers as a reporter for the former Beverly Times in 1963, was best known locally as editor of the Gloucester Daily Times from 1970 through 1983.